 Best Noodles in Berlin

-Last Updated on December 28, 2024
+Last Updated on January 16, 2026

 Looking for the best noodles in Berlin?
 I mean, who doesn’t love noods?
 Noodles that is.
 Berliners certainly do–and can you blame them?
 There are few things as joyful as tearing into a chewy spicy noodle bowl on a grey Berlin evening.
 They’re the perfect cure for winter blues.
 (But I love them year-round, hot days included!)

-As is evidenced by the list below, the noodle craze has taken over Berlin likea wok fire recently, which is exciting news for both locals and visitors.
+As is evidenced by the list below, the noodle craze has taken over Berlin like a wok fire recently, which is exciting news for both locals and visitors.
 That means you can now find great noodles in almost every neighborhood–instead of always having to trek over to Kantstraße to get the real thing.
 The scene is so hot that these days it could also be described as (perhaps) Europe’s most exciting Chinese noodle scene.

-Top 10 Best Noodles In Berlin
+Top 12 Best Noodles In Berlin

 Wen Cheng

 Berlin’s current love affair with biang biang noodles all started at Wen Cheng.
-With three locations that all see daily queues out the door, this restaurant is a testament to the rising spiciness tolerance in Berlin.
+With four locations that all see daily queues out the door, this restaurant is a testament to the rising spiciness tolerance in Berlin.

 While I do enjoy the food there, I also think it’s a bit overhyped and overpriced.
 To that end, I would never queue up for it but if you go early or at off-hours it’s fine.
 If you love noodles, it’s definitely a solid pick.

-Wen Cheng I: Schönhauser Allee 65, 10437 (Prenzlauer Berg) | Hours: Mon: 17-21:30 | Tue: Closed | Wed-Fri 17-21:30pm | Sat-Sun: 12-15 & 17-21:30
+- Schönhauser Allee 65, 10437 Prenzlauer Berg | Map | Hours: Mon: 17-21:30 | Tue: Closed | Wed-Fri 17-21:30pm | Sat-Sun: 12-15 & 17-21:30

-Wen Cheng II: Schönhauser Allee 10, 10119 (Prenzlauer Berg) | Hours: Tue-Fri 17-22 Sat-Sun 12-15 & 17-22
+- Schönhauser Allee 10, 10119 Prenzlauer Berg | Map | Hours: Tue-Fri 17-22 Sat-Sun 12-15 & 17-22

-Wen Cheng III: Simon-Dach-Straße 22, 10245 (Friedrichshain) | Hours: Tue-Sat: 17-22 Sun: 12-15 & 17-22
+- Simon-Dach-Straße 22, 10245 Friedrichshain | Map | Hours: Tue-Sat: 17-22 Sun: 12-15 & 17-22

 Liu Chengdu Weidao Nudelhaus